 Additionally, the MIP describes a "complete streets" transportation network to support a variety of modes of transportation.
 The proposed street system at Alameda Point will de-emphasize the automobile, provide protective bikeways and provide direct, convenient access to high quality transit options, such as bus rapid transit and water-oriented transit (i.e., ferries and water taxis).
 Proposed street sections for the backbone streets are provided in the MIP, demonstrating the integration of all the various modes of transportation.
 The proposed street system facilitates bicycles being a viable mode of transportation, providing an extensive network of protected bikeways, cycle tracks, buffered bike lanes and other bike facilities that extend into other areas of Alameda, creating cross-island bicycle access to Alameda Point.
-The proposed open space framework, which includes Nature Reserve Areas, Primary Open Spaces and Secondary Open Spaces.
+The proposed bike facility network is complemented by the proposed parks and open space system.
+The MIP outlines the proposed open space framework, which includes Nature Reserve Areas, Primary Open Spaces and Secondary Open Spaces.
 The organization of these components provides an extensive network of parks, open spaces, trails and community facilities proposed at Alameda Point.

-The MIP establishes a practical yet comprehensive approach to implementing the proposed backbone infrastructure.
 The MIP outlines phasing and implementation principles for each proposed infrastructure system.
 A phased implementation of the backbone infrastructure is critical to maintaining financial feasibility.
 The improvements required for the redevelopment of Alameda Point will be phased to match the development phases as closely as possible.
 The required improvements for each phase will include demolition, flood protection, corrective geotechnical measures, site grading, utilities, streets and transit improvements.
 Each phase will construct the portion of infrastructure required to support the proposed uses and surrounding existing uses, while being balanced to maintain feasibility of the project.